 On the other hand, for the 40% long-short position, the fund manager implements a range of high-risk high-return investment strategies.
 The intent behind this is to generate alpha in the short term.

-This investment strategy may include, but is not limited to, investing in Futures, Options, Equities across the market cap, investing based on the market trends and macros, etc. If necessary, the fund manager may also choose to borrow funds to invest.
+This investment strategy may include but is not limited to, investing in Futures, Options, and Equities across the market cap, investing based on the market trends and macros, etc. If necessary, the fund manager may also choose to borrow funds to invest.